ravendb/docs/Documentation/5.1/Raven.Documentation.Pages/studio/database/tasks/ongoing-tasks/hub-sink-replication/replication-sink-task.markdown

      Sink to connect.
-     Importing a configuration file would fill **Sink**, **Access** and **Filtering** fields you've filled while defining the Hub task, including the Hub task's certificate, and save you the effort of typing or defining them here again.
+     Importing a configuration file would fill **Sink**, **Access** and **Filtering** fields you've filled while defining the Hub task, including certification details, and save you the effort of redefining them here.

 {PANEL: Sink Configuration}